Koredotcom/docs/docs/xo/automation/use-cases/alert-tasks-advanced-settings.md

 * For iCalendar events.
 For more information, see <a href="https://www.kanzaki.com/docs/ical/rrule.html" target="_blank">Recurrence Rule</a>.
 * **Cron** – Used for scheduling tasks in the future.
 For more information, see <a href="https://en.wikipedia.org/wiki/Cron#CRON_expression" target="_blank">Cron Expressions</a>.

-6. In the **Recurrence Pattern** section, define the string displayed to the end-user to show the frequency of a repeating event, such as a recurring weekly meeting.
+<ol start="6"><li>In the <b>Recurrence Pattern</b> section, define the string displayed to the end-user to show the frequency of a repeating event, such as a recurring weekly meeting.
 For example:

 ```js
 if (typeof(Recurrence) !== 'undefined' && Recurrence) {